bilalsattar24/basketball-frontend/README.md

 The data is actually stored in a supabase database.
 I decided to use a cloud deployed version of the supabase backend so that it would be easy for you run the project without having to set up a local database and seeding the data.
 The credentials for the database are hard coded in the code base.

+I was able to also integrate Pinia for the data store.
+This made it really easy to retrieve the relevant data from the database and display it in the UI.

 Please do not hesitate to reach out if you have any questions or concerns.
 I am happy to help in any way I can.
 I'm looking forward to hearing from you!